By Joanna Birley

 I also strongly feel that it was the calming ambiance of the natural surroundings that helped me not go into a downward mental spiral after my release from rehab.

 There is definitely a ‘magic’ at the farm, a place that mental trauma can be eased with a good dose of the ‘feel-good factor’.
-I want to develop the facility to cater for the community as well, where they can de-stress, whether children or adults.

 There is much more mental ‘ill-health’ about, it’s just not visible like a physical injury but probably has more destructive, far-reaching effects on someone, who, on the outside, looks perfectly in control of their life but on the inside can see no light at the end of the tunnel.